Truck Accidents in New York City

 In addition to these injuries, victims can face incredible pain, suffering, medical bills, ongoing medical care, loss of income and loss of work capacity.
 When crashes turn fatal, surviving family members also encounter devastating consequences resulting from the loss of their loved ones.
-If you or a loved one has been injured in a truck accident, contact the truck accident lawyers at Kaplan Lawyers PC.
+If you or a loved one has been injured in a truck accident, contact the New York truck accident lawyers at Kaplan Lawyers PC.
 We understand the complex issues that stem from insurance coverage and the role of each defendant, and we will see to it that you receive compensation for your damages.
-The truck accident attorneys at Kaplan Lawyers PC have decades of experience and are here to help.
+The New York truck accident attorneys at Kaplan Lawyers PC have decades of experience and are here to help.
 Our consultation is free and there is no charge to you unless we win your case.

 Top 5 Mistakes Made After a Truck Accident